The Loudest Voice in Standup Isn't the Most Effective

 The second version is shorter, higher signal, and actionable.
 The first version is a resume.

-2. Create Space for Quiet Signals
+2. Create space for quiet signals

 If your standup format is "go around the room," the last few people will always rush because the first few people took too long.
 That's a structural problem, not a people problem.